Back to Events

 DeAndra Forde, MPH, PhD Nutrition Student, Drexel University, USA

-Session title: Culinary Home Empowerment for Food Waste Prevention and Minimization: Culturally Tailored Intervention for Caribbean and Latin Americans in the United States (CHEF – WPM: C/LA)
+Lightning Talk: Culinary Home Empowerment for Food Waste Prevention and Minimization: Culturally Tailored Intervention for Caribbean and Latin Americans in the United States (CHEF – WPM: C/LA)

 DeAndra Forde, MPH (she/her), known as D by her colleagues, family, and friends, is a passionate and purpose-driven public health professional currently pursuing her Doctorate at Drexel University as a second-year student.
 Her research focuses on minimizing food waste, aligning with her academic interests and her commitment to sustainability and community well-being.
 D is dedicated to creating a more equitable and sustainable food system.
 She has a background in dietetics and is Registered Dietitian Eligible.
 Her journey into the realm of food and nutrition is deeply personal, rooted in her love for cooking, entertaining, and sharing her cultural heritage through food.
 She believes that food is more than just nourishment; it serves as a tool for connection, education, and change.